expressjs/.github/SECURITY.md

-A [Security triage team member](https://github.com/expressjs/security-wg#security-triage-team) or [the repo captain](https://github.com/expressjs/express/blob/master/Contributing.md#active-projects-and-captains) will acknowledge your email within 3 working days, and will send a more detailed response within 7 working days indicating the next steps in handling your report.
+A [Security triage team member](https://github.com/expressjs/security-wg#security-triage-team) or [the repo captain](https://github.com/expressjs/express/blob/master/Contributing.md#active-projects-and-captains) will acknowledge your email within 5 working days, and will send a more detailed response within 7 working days indicating the next steps in handling your report.
+These timelines may extend when our triage volunteers are away on holiday, particularly at the end of the year.

 After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.